pratyushojha04/Durga-furnitures/README.markdown

-# Durga Furniture
+# Durga Handicrafts

-Durga Furniture is a web-based furniture store application built with a **FastAPI** backend and a **React** frontend.
+Durga Handicrafts is a web-based furniture store application built with a **FastAPI** backend and a **React** frontend.
 It supports product management, user authentication via Google OAuth, and order processing.
 The application uses MongoDB for data storage, Cloudinary for image uploads, and Tailwind CSS for a dark-themed, responsive UI.
 The admin account is restricted to `pratyushojha77@gmail.com`.

 ## Features
 - **Product Management**: Admins can add, delete, and view products with images stored on Cloudinary.